 In CMGG2, there is also Type=D which indicates a day name and Type=B which indicates a month name.
 The other columns are the "CAT" (second) column which indicates the part of speech and "SUBCAT" which is a more granular classification.

-CMGG0 & 1 & 2 collectively form "conceptually" the CMGG.
-And it’s the rightmost column of CMGG0 & 1 & 2 which is used to form the main bulk of the CMGG popups linked from the LMGGC.
-In the conversion of the CMGG Word column into the LMGGC popups, colour-coding information is suppressed, to keep the popups simpler and cleaner for the website user.
-The colour-coding however exists in the PDF versions of CMGG0 & 1 & 2 as they hold important "administrative" information.
-The colour-coding scheme is:
+CMGG0 & 1 & 2 form the "dictionary" part of CMGG and it’s their rightmost columns that contain the bulk of the information for each "entry".
+The CMGG0 & 1 & 2 information is used to form the HTML for the CMGG entry popups that are linked from various places in LMGG.
+In the conversion of the CMGG Word column into the HTML for the LMGG entry popups, color-coding information is suppressed, to keep the popups simpler and cleaner for the website user.
+However, color-coding exists in the PDF versions of CMGG0 & 1 & 2 and indicates important "administrative" information.
+The color-coding scheme is: